MauriceConrad/Mini-PopOver/README.md

 # Mini-PopOver
 A JS, CSS Photon-Plugin for Mini-PopOvers in style of OS X El Capitan.

-If you don't include the deafult "photon.css" file, the popups will work but don't looks nice.
+If you don't include the deafult "photon.css" file, the popups will work but wouldn't look nice.

 To initiale a target element like a button, a, div or any other tag for a Mini-PopOver, the target element needs a "data-popover" attribute wich contains a querySelector for the PopOver-Element.